 Enterprise software can be complex – which is great.
 It means that enterprise software is capable of doing so much.
 What is not so great is when people’s training documents look like the above.
 Keep it simple.
 Keep the end-user experience simple, and they will use it.

 In the book Switch by Chip and Dan Heath, there are three key ways to make change happen: Motivate the Elephant, Shape the Path, and Direct the Rider.
 You could easily argue that if you are trying to introduce a new software – a simple UX is the best way to Shape (and reinforce) the Path.

-But, not only is simplifying the UX important – listening to feedback is most critical.
-Remember that the designed path may not be the one your End Users prefer.
+But, not only is simplifying the UX important – listening to feedback is even more critical.
+Remember that the designed Path may not be the one your End Users prefer.